Ernest Rutherford gold foil experiment model

-Rutherford and his students study alpha particle scattering experiment to provide a model of an atom.
+Ernest Rutherford and his students study gold foil alpha particle scattering experiment to provide a model of an atom.
 But the behavior of alpha particles in electric and magnetic fields which already established from the helium ion.

-- All the positively charged and entirely mass of the atom concentrated in a very small part of the atom.
+- All the positive charge and the entire mass of the atom concentrated in a very small part of the atom.
 These central core called the atomic nucleus.

 - The large deflection of an alpha particle from its original path was due to Coulombic repulsion between the alpha particle and the positive nucleus of an atom.
-The simple impact between the two such massive particles can lead to a scattering of the order of only 10.
+Hence entire positive charge also resides in the nucleus.

-According to Rutherford’s model, the entire mass of the atom was concentrated in a tiny positively charged nucleus.
+According to Rutherford’s model, the entire mass of the atom concentrated in a tiny positively charged nucleus.
 These electrons move around the nucleus in different orbits constantly otherwise the electrons fall on the nucleus.
 Thus an atom divided by Rutherford into two-parts

 The nucleus of an atom

-- The Rutherford model is not in conformity with the classical model of electromagnetic radiation.
-A moving charged particle emits radiation.
-Thus the loss of kinetic energy eventually will hit the nucleus.
+- The Rutherford model is not in conformity with the classical atomic theory of electromagnetic radiation.
+A moving charged particle always emits radiation.
+Thus the loss of kinetic energy and eventually hit the nucleus of an atom.

-- If the electrons lose energy continuously the observed atomic spectra should be continuous, which consisting of broad bands merging one into the other.
+- If the energy of an electron loses continuously, the observed atomic spectra should be continuous, which consisting of broad bands merging one into the other.